You want to write a book that keeps readers turning pages late into the night.

 Except, you're not sure how to go from the mess of words on your computer to a book that readers can't put down.

 I can help you finish your current novel and master the skills you need to build your writing career.

 I work with authors who dream of writing a series of bestselling books and quitting their day jobs to become full-time writers.

 I'm a Story Grid Certified developmental editor.
-That means I help writers organize messy manuscripts into novels that readers can't resist.
+That means I help writers turn half-finished manuscripts into publishable, page-turning books.

 The only thing I liked more than stories as a kid, was trying to change people’s behavior.
 When I was in fourth grade, I wrote a report on the dangers of smoking.
 I gave it to my dad to persuade him to quit.

 I thought it was because I didn’t know the science well enough.
 So, I went on to get a Master’s and a PhD in public health, reading and performing stories on the side.

 Why your fourth grade self shouldn't run your adult life